Calve Island: Wrecks

 There are three wreck sites close to the coast of Calve, all of them between Calve and Mull.
 The oldest and most substantial is the Pelican, a steel-built paddle steamer built in Cork in 1850 and used by Caledonian MacBrayne as a passenger ferry/liner.
 By 1895 she was in use as a Coal Hulk in Tobermory Harbour.
 In a storm in December 1895 she broke her moorings and was driven across Tobermory Bay and onto rocks on Calve.
 When the tide fell, she slipped off the rocks and sank in 20 metres of water.
 At the south end of Dòirlinn a' Chailbhe lies the wreck of the Strathbeg, a motor fishing vessel which sank at mooring during a gale in May 1984.
 A third wreck, a single-masted smack called Anna Bhan has been identified by divers, but there is no date or details of loss.

-In May 2009 the speedboat (RIB) 'Sooty' ran aground on the northern tip of Calve at 23:30, having left Tobermory shortly before, after an evening drinking at a local pub.
+In May 2009 the speedboat (RIB) Sooty ran aground on the northern tip of Calve at 23:30, having left Tobermory shortly before, after an evening of drinking by its crew at a local pub.
 It is thought that the boat was travelling at around 20 kn at the point of impact, driving it a further 11 metres onto the rocky shore.
 Of the four men on board, one was thrown out of the boat onto the rocks and died of his injuries.
-It is thought that reckless speeds, insufficient attention to the GPS device, an absence of lookout and failure to prepare a passage plan were all resulting from and exacerbated by the influence of alcohol.
+It is thought that reckless speeds, insufficient attention to the GPS device, an absence of lookout and failure to prepare a passage plan all resulted from and were exacerbated by the influence of alcohol.

 Symbol of depopulation

 In 1934 a pioneering kayak expedition was made by Alastair Dunnett and Seamus Adam around the Inner Hebrides, sending back their expedition reports to the Daily Record and Evening News.
 Amidst the depopulation and poverty of the islanders they found that Calve Island was farmed by a single extended family, and stayed to help with the harvest, meeting two sisters, Margaret and Janet McDonald, who were locally renowned as competitive rowers.
 Alistair Dunnett (who went on to become editor of The Scotsman) wrote of how Calve showed the Scottish island not as a beautiful barren waste.
-'It was on the contrary, a rich land, if neglected; fertile in all but faith'.
+"It was on the contrary, a rich land, if neglected; fertile in all but faith".
 Undertaking another such kayak expedition in 2018, the historian David Gange was disappointed to find that, unlike the signs of revival across so much of the Hebrides, Calve has no population and minimal agricultural activity.
 It stood for him as symbol of the fragility and lack of resilience in the current re-population of the Scottish Islands compared to the situation before the Clearances of the previous two centuries.